pawannk/git_lesson/Readme.md

 The second change done

 The whole thing we are talking about is to find the difference.

-Another change that happened.